mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 ## Calling other languages from Go

+Function definitions with no body indicate that the function is implemented in a different programming language.

 The `cgo` tool allows Go code to call C code.
 For more detail, see <https://golang.org/cmd/cgo/>.

-If needed, the C code can use the Java Native Interface (JNI) to call Java code.
+To call Java code from Go, write C code that uses the Java Native Interface (JNI) to call Java code.

 ## Calling Go from other languages